 Anyways, the local council will come back and do an inspection on them so I hope that works out or I’ll be very pissed off about it.
 I have a right to live in my house without any disturbance but apparently, they don’t know what “disturbance” is when they clearly just think of themselves instead of others.

-So that’s my rant on my noisy hell neighbours next door.
+So that’s my ‘rant’ or story about my noisy neighbour problem.
 Thanks to them, this also gave me an idea on how to deal with them in a situation like this if you’re suffering like me.

 Can’t stand their music?
-Try considering into buying noise-canceling equipment so you don’t have to lose your mind.
+Try considering into buying noise-cancelling equipment so you don’t have to lose your mind.

 I have my gaming headphones and always used them when my fam is being noisy or the neighbours continue to blast their karaoke music which always helps way better but not a lot when you want quiet.